 - Tail Down Curled to One Side.
 Your cat is showing that he’s not trusting a situation so he’s in cautious mode.

 A tail beneath the body shows fear and a complete lack of confidence in the cat’s territory.
 Remember that when it comes to felines, fear doesn’t mean a lack of attack.

 Movements of the Cat’s Tail

 - Whipping, Flicking Tail.
-When a cat whips the tail against something, it means a warning to stay away, he or she doesn’t want to be touched.
+When a cat whips its tail against something, it means a warning to stay away, he or she doesn’t want to be touched.
 By slapping its tail your cat is showing you he or she is not in a good mood and it’s irritated with you close to it.

 - Fast Wagging Tail.
 By this movement, your cat is showing it wants distance between him and you.
 Unlike dogs that show a wagging tail when they are happy, cats show fear and aggression.

 - Slowly Moving Back and Ford.
 Your cat is trying to decide how it feels about something.
-Also when the tail moves from side to side it means your cat is examining something or when your pet is ready to pounce a toy or an insect.
+Also when the tail moves from side to side it means your cat is examining something or when your pet is ready to pounce on a toy or an insect.
 If the tail is not too high or too low, it means your cat wants to be loving.

-Although the tail is a good indicator of your cat’s mood, cat’s body language is pretty complex and you need to make sure to see other signs such as ears.
+Although the tail is a good indicator of your cat’s mood, the cat’s body language is pretty complex and you need to make sure to see other signs such as ears.
 When your cat’s ears are back, it means fear, when they twist back visible (like little horns) your cat is angry, when they are flattened your cat feels frightened, when they are forward your cat is content or playful.